How to select the right clearinghouse for your needs

 Never stop learning

 The selection of a clearinghouse has many moving parts and so should your research.
 The questions we’ve posed above can be predominately answered by the clearinghouse’s website or customer support team but don’t be afraid to dig a little deeper.
-Contact existing customers of the clearinghouse to learn more about their experiences and visit helpful third-party sites like clearinghouses.org to find an industry view of your options.
+Contact existing customers of the clearinghouse to learn more about their experiences and visit helpful third-party sites like the EDI Report to find an industry view of your options.
 Leave no stone unturned, because selecting a clearinghouse is a big decision for your practice and you want to make sure the choice you’ve made turns out to be a great one.